Financials

 Financials — What the Numbers Say

-Figures converted from euros at historical FX rates — see data/company.json.fx_rates.
+Figures converted from EUR at historical FX rates — see data/company.json.fx_rates.
 Ratios, margins, and multiples are unitless and unchanged.
-Share prices and market cap remain in the trading currency (CAD) where labelled, with USD equivalents noted.

 1. Financials in One Page

-FY2025 Revenue ($M)
+Revenue FY2025 ($M)

 1,824